pschmeddes/pschmeddes.github.io/OutSystems/secure-applications/step-by-step-instructions.md

+---
-# Securing your OutSystems environment and applications - a step by step guide
+title: Securing your OutSystems runtime environment
+subtitle: A step by step guide
+---
+# {{page.title}}

+{{page.subtitle}}

 * TOC
 {:toc}

 ## Introduction

-> 🚩 TODO Contents, Usage, Goal
->
->.. app ready for deployment, enable a secure runtime environment
->
-> Check [\[MicroSoft\] Writing step-by-step instructions](https://learn.microsoft.com/en-us/style-guide/procedures-instructions/writing-step-by-step-instructions)

----

-### Contents

 In this guide I'll provide step by step instructions how to secure your OutSystems Environment and Applications.
-If you apply this guide and follow these recomendations [\[documentation\] Develop secure OutSystems apps](https://success.outsystems.com/support/security/develop_secure_outsystems_apps/) your application should be protected.
-This is also a good preparation for a [Penetration Test](https://en.wikipedia.org/wiki/Penetration_test).
+If you apply this guide and follow the recomendations as described in [\[documentation\] Develop secure OutSystems apps](https://success.outsystems.com/support/security/develop_secure_outsystems_apps/), your application should be protected.

+Applying these security settings is also a good preparation for a [Penetration Test](https://en.wikipedia.org/wiki/Penetration_test).

 ## Security headers initial check